Volkswagen Beetle

 Volkswagen implemented designations for the Beetle in the 1960s, including 1200, 1300, 1500, 1600, 1302, and 1303.
-Volkswagen introduced a series of large luxury models throughout the 1960s and 1970s—comprising the Type 3, Type 4 and K70—to supplement the Beetle, but none of these models achieved the level of success that it did.
-In 1972, it became the best-selling car of all time, a position it retained for nearly three decades.
+The company introduced a series of large luxury models throughout the 1960s and 1970s—comprising the Type 3, Type 4 and K70—to supplement the Beetle, but none of these models achieved the level of success that the Beetle did.
+In 1972, the Beetle surpassed the Ford Model T to become the best-selling car of all time, a record it held for 25 years.
 Rapidly changing consumer preferences toward front-wheel drive compact hatchbacks in Europe prompted Volkswagen's gradual shift away from rear-wheel drive, starting with the Golf in 1974.
-In the late 1970s and '80s, Japanese automakers dominated some markets around the world, which contributed to the Beetle's declining popularity.
+In the late 1970s and 1980s, Japanese automakers began to dominate markets around the world, which contributed to the Beetle's declining popularity.

-The Beetle remains one of the best-selling cars of all time and is the first to sell over 20 million units.
-Over its lifespan, its design remained consistent, yet Volkswagen implemented over 78,000 incremental updates.
-These modifications were often subtle, involving minor alterations to its exterior, interior, colours, and lighting.
+The Beetle remains one of the best-selling cars of all time, and is the first to have over 20 million units produced.
+Over its lifespan, its design remained consistent, yet Volkswagen implemented over 78,000 updates.
+These modifications were mostly subtle, involving minor alterations to its exterior, interior, colours, and lighting.
 Some more noteworthy changes included the introduction of new engines, models and systems, such as improved technology or comfort.
-The Beetle maintains a substantial cultural influence and is regarded as one of the most iconic vehicles in automotive history; its success largely influenced the way automobiles are designed and marketed, and propelled Volkswagen's introduction of a Golf-based series of vehicles.
+The Beetle maintains a substantial cultural influence, and is regarded as one of the most iconic vehicles in automotive history.
+Its success largely influenced the way automobiles are designed and marketed, and propelled Volkswagen's introduction of a Golf-based series of vehicles.